Dehydrogenation: Other alkenes

+The cracking processes, especially fluid catalytic cracking and steam cracking, produce high-purity mono-olefins from paraffins.
+Typical operating conditions use chromium (III) oxide catalyst at 500 °C. Target products are propylene, butenes, and isopentane, etc. These simple compounds are important raw materials for the synthesis of polymers and gasoline additives.

+Alcohols to aldehydes

+Alcohols can be selectively dehydrogenated to give aldehydes.
+This in employed in the industrial production of butanone and is important in the production of certain aroma compounds.

+Oxidative dehydrogenation

-The importance of catalytic dehydrogenation of paraffin hydrocarbons to olefins has been growing steadily in recent years.
-Light olefins, such as butenes, are important raw materials for the synthesis of polymers, gasoline additives and various other petrochemical products.
-The cracking processes especially fluid catalytic cracking and steam cracker produce high-purity mono-olefins, such as 1-butene or isobutene.
-Despite such processes, currently more research is focused on developing alternatives such as oxidative dehydrogenation (ODH) for two reasons: (1) undesired reactions take place at high temperature leading to coking and catalyst deactivation, making frequent regeneration of the catalyst unavoidable, (2) it consumes a large amount of heat and requires high reaction temperatures.
+Relative to thermal cracking of alkanes, oxidative dehydrogenation (ODH) is of interest for two reasons: (1) undesired reactions take place at high temperature leading to coking and catalyst deactivation, making frequent regeneration of the catalyst unavoidable, (2) thermal dehydrogenation is expensive as it requires a large amount of heat.
 Oxidative dehydrogenation (ODH) of n-butane is an alternative to classical dehydrogenation, steam cracking and fluid catalytic cracking processes.